AequilibraE/mapmatcher/docs/source/detailed_documentation.rst

 * match_quality: Similar to the *match_quality_raw* above, but only considers GPS pings that have at least one network link closer than the buffer distance

 * middle_points_required: The number of waypoints required to reproduce the final path

+* distance_ratio: The distance of the final path shape created after the map-matching and the straight line distance connecting all points in the trace

 Stop Finding
 ------------